The fastest way to get ahead

 no formal business education or experience required

 The One Year MBA is the fastest way to earn your MBA and gain valuable work experience at the same time.
 The program includes a fast-paced curriculum based on today's business world with time for innovative electives that offer relevant specialized content.
-Competitive paid internships, or consulting coursework with the possibility of a paid graduate assistantship, add experience to your degree.
+Consulting projects and competitive paid internships add experience to your degree.
 Classes are held in person, which provides valuable interactions with faculty and classmates.

 The program consists of 8 five-week terms and an international course abroad.
 There are occasional breaks between terms.
 You should expect approximately 10 hours a week in class, with another 25 hours as an estimate for homework, studying, and group projects outside of class.
-Please note that these estimates do not include the possible time spent at an internship/assistantship or time needed for consulting coursework, which generally will add another 20-25 hours a week to your time commitment.
+Please note that these estimates do not include the time needed for consulting projects, which will generally add another 20-25 hours a week to your time commitment.
+These estimates also do not include possible time spent at an internship, graduate assistantship or on-campus student employment.
 These numbers are estimates only and may vary for each student.

 - Our downtown Denver location gives you access to business leaders and experiences.